Census takers are visiting thousands of households in Volusia County that haven't responded to the 2020 Census.

-Complete your form by April 1 and encourage your friends and neighbors to participate in the 2020 Census too.
+Complete your form and encourage your friends and neighbors to participate in the 2020 Census too.

 For more information about the Complete Count Committee and local efforts to spread census awareness, contact one of our co-chairs or staff liaisons Brian Rothwell at firstname.lastname@example.org or 386-736-5920, ext.
 12717; or Pat Kuehn at email@example.com or 386-822-5062, ext.
 12934.

 Once a decade, America comes together to count every resident in the United States, creating national awareness of the importance of the census and its valuable statistics.
 The decennial census was first taken in 1790, as mandated by the Constitution.
 It counts our population and households, providing the basis for reapportioning congressional seats, redistricting, and distributing more than $675 billion in federal funds annually to support states, counties and communities.
 These funds affect vital programs – including housing, education, transportation, employment, health care and public policy.

 Everyone counts.
 The census counts every person living in the United States once, and only once, and in the right place.
 Anyone who lives in Volusia County more than six months a year must be counted in Volusia County; this applies to college students, snowbirds and other part-time residents.

 Your information is confidential.
 Federal law protects your census responses.
 Your answers can only be used to produce statistics.
 By law, the Census Bureau cannot share your information with immigration enforcement agencies or law enforcement agencies.

 It’s about redistricting.
 After each census, state officials use the results to redraw the boundaries of their congressional and state legislative districts, adapting to population shifts.